return42/sphkerneldoc/doc/linux_src_doc/ipc/util_c.rst

 -----------

 Return IPC_64 for new style IPC and IPC_OLD for old style IPC.
-The ``cmd`` value is turned from an encoding command and version into just the command code.
+The \ ``cmd``\  value is turned from an encoding command and version into just the command code.

+..
+This file was automatic generated / don't edit.